-Antelope Canyon is one of the most photographed locations in the world.
+Antelope Canyon is one of the most picturesque locations in the world.
 With sweeping curves, sunbeams and sand showers, it looks like something out of a daydream.
+Photographing Antelope Canyon is a goal for photographers both budding and seasoned.

 Located in Lake Powell Tribal Park in Page, Arizona, you can only access this Navajo site with a designated guide.
-There are two canyons, Upper and Lower, but the photo tours and coveted sunbeam shots are only available at Upper Antelope Canyon.
+There are two canyons, Upper and Lower Antelope Canyons, but the photo tours and coveted sunbeam shots are only available at Upper Antelope Canyon.

-If you’re an amateur photographer heading to Page for the first time, here are some things you need to know before going on a photo tour of Upper Antelope Canyon.
+If you’re heading to Page with a camera in hand, here are some things you need to know to ensure success in photographing Antelope Canyon.

 Weather and timing